 Sometimes, if you have a particularly tough sealant or coating, the polish will never even touch the paintwork.
 So you need to make sure it has been removed beforehand.

-I find that this is the quickest and most effective method.
+I find that this is a quickest and effective method that works for old or less durable protection products.
 You can check out my explanation and demonstration in this video on the Auto Care HQ YouTube channel.

 There are plenty of other methods though that you can try to remove the wax or sealant on your vehicle.